Delfín Fernández Martínez

 Delfín Fernández Martínez (born January 15, 1948, in Barcelona) is the founding member of the Spanish rock band Los Salvajes.

-They were born and grow up in a neighborhood called Poble Sec, a place where he met Gaby Alegret, and Francesc Miralles, with whom he founded, in 1962 Los Salvajes, who are known as the "Spanish Rolling Stones".
+They were born and grew up in Poble Sec, where he met Gaby Alegret and Francesc Miralles, with whom he founded Los Salvajes in 1962, known as the "Spanish Rolling Stones".

-Currently he leads his own band called "Delfín Fernández Band".
+Currently, he leads his band called "Delfín Fernández Band".

-His self-taught training (learned beating chairs), made Delfín become one of the most powerful and emotive drummers in the Spanish rock scene.
+His self-taught training (learned beating chairs) made Delfín one of the most powerful and emotive drummers in the Spanish rock scene.

-Influenced by the great drummers of '60s Ringo Starr, or Keith Moon, Delfín confesses his predilection and admiration for Charlie Watts.
+Influenced by the great drummers of the '60s, Ringo Starr or Keith Moon, Delfín confesses his predilection and admiration for Charlie Watts.

 His favourite drums are: Premier, and Gretch.